 If you’ve never had an oral cancer screening, there’s nothing to fear.
 The screening is usually both visual and physical.
 This visual exam includes checking the face, neck, lips, oral cavity, and inside the nose.
 Some of the things Dr. Larson will look for when examining a patient include:

 - Patches of color

 In contrast, the physical exam consists of Dr. Larson checking for abnormalities around the jaw, cheeks, and head by touching and feeling.
 Your dentist may also check under the chin and the oral cavity for signs of oral cancer.

 Frequently Asked Questions

-Why is an oral cancer screening important?
+Is oral cancer screening painful?

 No, an oral cancer screening is not painful.
 During the screening, your dentist will simply examine the inside of your mouth, and if necessary, take a small tissue sample for biopsy.
 The biopsy is usually done under local anesthesia to minimize any discomfort.